Book a 2018 holiday before 31 July and our home pick-up service is doubled to 100 miles.

 On arrival you will be met and transferred to your hotel.
 Meet your fellow travellers this evening for a welcome briefing.

 Start your day with a sightseeing tour of Auckland, the “City of Sails.”
 See bustling Queen Street, the city’s oldest park, Auckland Domain, and historic Parnell Village.
 The remainder of the day is yours to explore more of this vibrant city.
-You may want to visit the impressive Auckland Museum, take a trip to the top of Sky Tower for incredible views of the city and harbor below, or visit the trendy boutiques and cafés on Chancery and High Streets.
-Your Tour Director will have suggestions for additional sightseeing, shopping, and dining.
+This evening, visit Auckland’s Sky Tower, where the dining room rotates once every hour, providing a unique experience with amazing 360-degree panoramas of the city and harbour below.

 Depart Auckland and travel through the green pastoral region of Waikato to the famous Waitomo Glowworm Caves.
 Experience a guided tour through the limestone chambers and passages of the cavern.
 Take a silent boat trip through Glowworm Grotto as you glide quietly beneath the lights of thousands of glowworms suspended from the cave ceiling.
 In the afternoon, continue over the Mamaku Ranges to Rotorua.
 Enjoy a traditional Hangi dinner this evening, followed by an authentic Globus Maori cultural performance.